neha-official/neha-official.github.io/about.md

 I used to joke that I have basically no social life, but I don't think that's entirely true (anymore).
 My close friends and family mean the world to me.
 If we've ever videochatted, hung out at a board game night, or spent time together in person, you know I'm referring to you.

+### What I'm Doing With My Life

+I studied at Johns Hopkins University as a double major, double minor, mostly focusing on Economics and Computer Science.
+Also studied at Oxford University as a visiting student in 2014 and 2015.

+Like most people, I had generally no clue as to what I'd want to do in the future, beyond wanting to build on my technical skill.
+I researched a ton and even documented my research as a [career guide]({% post_url 2016-06-19-the-career-guide %}){:target="_blank"} before hitting the university fall recruiting season in full force.

+I was lucky enough to receive 8 job offers in the fall with companies probably far too good for me -- Deloitte, Booz Allen Hamilton, Prudential, Teach for America, Bloomberg, etc., before finally choosing to work at Microsoft in February 2018.

+In any case, even after all of that, I still have no clue what I want to do in the future - you know, from a long-term perspective.
+But I'm open-minded, driven, and ready to put in the time if I see or create something valuable.

 ### 10 things I could never do without

 - The Internet and its endless production of knowledge